ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 or even more detailed answer is:
 ```
+// JSON envelope is an array of two $refs (other notation than above, but the same end effect)
 [
   { $type: "ref", value: ["articlesById", '987654'] },
   { $type: "ref", value: ["articlesById", '987654'] }